Presenting Your Science Project Results

 This is it - the big day is finally here!
 Everyone will be looking at your science fair display board, reading your report, and listening to your presentation.
 How do you show off your work in the best possible way?

 Everything you've done must be summarized here.
 This is your chance to show the world what you've learned from your experiment.
 Your science fair display and report are the ways the judges will remember your project when they make their decision.
 While it's very important that your scientific work was accurate, that's not everything....

 Science Fair Display Boards

-So how should you set up your science fair display?
+So how should you present your project?

-The title of your project should always go on the center panel at the top of your science fair display board.
+The title of your project should always go on the center panel at the top of your display board.
 It must be large enough so that people can see it from about three feet away.
 The other pieces of text can be smaller, and should be placed in a logical order.
 In other words, let the judges read your hypothesis before they read your conclusions.

 Science Fair Report & Presentation